wrong-about-everything/Validol/docs/_build/html/_sources/inspired_by/declarative_validation.rst.txt

         .result()

 What catches the eye first?
 There are plenty of ``FastFail`` gizmos.
-This class accepts exactly two arguments: validatable element and closure.
+This class accepts exactly two arguments: original element and closure.
 Whether the first parameter results in true, the second closure is invoked.
 The typical cases are just as in an example:

  - Check whether the request represents a well-formed json